Stripe

 To disconnect a Stripe account, simply go to the account settings and click **Disconnect Stripe**.

-If you migrating your Stripe integration from FinDock Payment API v1 to v2, or otherwise had an existing Stripe integration with FinDock, you need to manually delete the webhooks used with FinDock in your Stripe account.
+If you migrating from a previous Stripe integration with FinDock, you need to manually delete the old webhooks for FinDock in your Stripe account.

 Stripe enables payments with an Apple Pay or Google Pay digital wallet.
 No extra configuration is required to enable this for FinDock.